Michael Jordan is known as the Greatest Player of All Time due to his intense drive and competitive nature.

 Jordan was drafted in 1984 by the Chicago Bulls and immediately took the league by storm.
 He averaged 28.2 points per game on a 51.5% shooting average.
 He took home Rookie of the Year honors.
 He also produced an endless supply of highlight reels and quickly became a household name.

 Michael was then able to capture two more titles with victories against Portland and Phoenix.
-However, his father died and he chose to try his hand in baseball.
+However, his father died, and he chose to try his hand at baseball.
 He would come back a year and a half later and try to win another championship.
 Though he was able to carry the team to the Eastern Conference Finals, they were soundly beaten by the talented Orlando Magic.

 With the itch for the game continuing to plague him, it wasn’t long until he decided to have one last run; he joined the Washington Wizards this time.
 He completed two seasons with the Wizards and finally retired for the very last time.

 Despite having been retired for nearly two decades, Michael Jordan still continues to be an influential athlete.
 His brand continues to rake in billions for Nike, and he is now the owner of the Charlotte Hornets.
 He is still the yardstick by which others are measured.

 - Michael Jordan Retires for the First Time

 Michael Jordan’s second season was mostly lost due to a foot injury.
 This caused him to miss 64 games.
 He came back with a vengeance and willed his team to the playoffs.
 They were up against the vaunted Boston Celtics who had five future Hall of Famers in tow—Larry Bird, Kevin McHale, Robert Parish, Dennis Johnson, and Bill Walton.